 - Skip the jalapeno and red pepper flakes if you don't like a little spice.

-- Fresh or dried, oregano makes a great thyme substitute.
-The flavors are very similar, both being in the mint family, and it's an almost imperceptible switch.
-You can use oregano for thyme in virtually any recipe, no matter what type of cuisine it is.
+- Fresh or dried, oregano makes an excellent thyme substitute.
+The flavors are very similar in the mint family, and it's an almost imperceptible switch.
+You can use oregano for thyme in virtually any recipe, no matter the type of cuisine.

 - If you don't have a bay leaf, skip it.